manideep1108/synboost/README.md

 Simply copy the `symbolic_opset11.py` from this repository and replace the one from the torch module inside your project environment.
 The file is located `/Path/To/Enviroment/lib/python3.7/site-packages/torch/onnx`

-### Notes

-- The branch `fishyscapes_package` includes the code as a package specifically made for Fishyscapes submission.
-In ther to get the class for the detector simply `from test_fishy_torch import AnomalyDetector`.

-- The branch 'pytorch_lightning' includes the code for the dissimilarity model inpytorch lightning.